michaelh800/ContestLibrary/README.md

+#Code Library
-Collection of algorithms and data structures for programming competitions
+A collection of algorithms and data structures for programming competitions